 Attorneys must e-file new civil cases in the Rutland division, Environmental division cases, and small claims cases in the Addison and Rutland divisions.
 If you are a pro se litigant (representing yourself), you have the option of e-filing or paper filing in the same divisions.
 Please review the information below or contact the Judiciary help desk with any questions at firstname.lastname@example.org or 802-828-4357.

 The Vermont Superior Court emails notices of hearing to attorneys to the email addresses provided in eCabinet.
-If you are an attorney and are not already registered in eCabinet, please click the "Attorney Email Registration" or the icon above to register up to three email addresses.
+If you are an attorney and are not already registered in eCabinet, please click here to register up to three email addresses.
 Please contact us if you need help with registration or account problems.

 View the Vermont Rules of Electronic Filing:

-You must file via eCabinet to the Superior Court in the Rutland and Windsor Civil Divisions, small claims cases in the Addison, Orange, Rutland, and Windsor divisions, and Environmental division cases.
+You must file via eCabinet to the Superior Court in the Rutland Division, small claims cases in the Addison and Rutland divisions, and Environmental division cases.
 But not all civil cases are e-filed.
 For example, you cannot e-file a stalking/sexual assault case.

 You can only file new cases or additional filings into electronic cases (created either by eCabinet or from a paper filing after October 18, 2010).
 The system will display an error message if you attempt to use eCabinet to file in a case that is not electronic (in other words, any cases filed before October 18, 2010).